Bearpaw High Sierra Camp

 *Floor person must provide their own bedding and sleeping pad

-Cancellations at our Sequoia camp happen throughout the year, so check back often for newly available dates on-line, or by calling our Reservations Office.
+NOTE: Cancellations at our Sequoia camp happen throughout the year, so check back often for newly available dates on-line, or by calling our Reservations Office.

 Bearpaw High Sierra Camp guests tend to build up powerful appetites with all the spectacular terrain to explore.
 Fortunately, meals here are generous, home-cooked, and served family-style.